alemart/surgescript/docs/reference/date.md

 `timezoneOffset()`

-The difference, in minutes, from the Universal Coordinated Time (UTC) to the timezone of the host.
-Example: if your timezone is GMT-03:00, this function returns -180.
+The difference, in minutes, from the Coordinated Universal Time (UTC) to the timezone of the host.
+Example: if your timezone is UTC-03:00, this function returns -180.

 *Available since:* SurgeScript 0.5.2